 Worman & Sheffler, P.A. are Experienced Florida Shareholder and Partnership Dispute Lawyers

 From small business entities to large corporations, Worman & Sheffler, P.A. can develop a comprehensive strategy for our clients to meet their goals and objectives.
 We have decades of experience in commercial litigation and can analyze and create effective solutions to meet your needs.
-Our office is located in Winter Park, Florida, and we serve clients throughout the State of Florida.
+Our office is located in Maitland, Florida, and we serve clients throughout the State of Florida.
 Contact us at 407-843-5353 or 888-279-3811 (toll-free), to discuss all of your legal options.